jordibc/atom-center-line/README.md

 # center-line package

+**This package has been unpublished because I am no longer using Atom.
+Let me know if you are willing to take this project over.**

 Scrolls the cursor to the center of the screen.
 Repeat to cycle between the center, top, and bottom of the screen.